-Service with Manna Project: Ecuador 2012-2013 Current Title and Employer: International Defense and Trade Policy for Congressman Bruce Westerman
+Service with Manna Project: Ecuador 2012-2013 Current Title and Employer: Legislative Director for Congressman Bruce Westerman

 "My year with Manna Project was a wonderful experience which I will cherish for the rest of my life.
 Not only was I fortunate enough to spend it with an amazing group of people but I learned a lot about myself both personally and professionally.
 Having a number of roles taught me how to balance my work load and showed me the importance of being well-organized."

 Maddie (Jalandoni) Orange